bigcommerce/dev-docs/docs/api-docs/partner/support.md

 ## Developer Slack

 BigCommerce has a dedicated Slack channel for Technology and Agency partners.
-It is a great place to connect, learn about new updates, and attend “Ask Me Anything” sessions with members of the BigCommerce Product team.
+It is a great place to connect, learn about new updates, and attend “Ask Me Anything” sessions with the BigCommerce Product team members.
 To join the BigCommerce developer Slack community, fill out this [form](https://docs.google.com/forms/d/e/1FAIpQLSeQApTpd4T9lEX7hPgUjTyoq0vb8UbiCiWseuurJjdMHGBaGQ/viewform).

 ## Changelog